 Please don’t construe this to mean the CC/Redsun is overall a better radio than the E-1…that is not my feeling at all.
 The E-1 excels at virtually every other measure of performance in areas such as dynamic range/overload rejection, filter symmetry and shape, tuning ease and accuracy, memory capacity and organization, SSB, synchronous detection, passband tuning, XM Satellite capability and on and on and on.
 In many cases the E1 will deal with hard to hear signals far more effectively rendering many signals clearly you will not be able to hear on other portables, especially with external antennas.
 But be aware that for conventional listening off the built-in antennas, the CC/Redsun has its own areas of superiority and that alone is amazing given the price differential separating these two.

-In comparison to C.Crane’s non shortwave offerings, both the CC Radio-2 and CC Radio-EP offer slightly more sensitive AM reception than the CC- Radio-SW, but among shortwave-capable portables available as of this writing the CC-SW/Redsun is overall as good as it gets anywhere near this price.
+In comparison to C.Crane’s non-shortwave offerings, both the CC Radio-2/CC-2E.CC-3 and the CC Radio-EP and EP-Pro offer slightly more sensitive AM reception than the CC- Radio-SW, but among shortwave-capable portables available as of this writing the CC-SW/Redsun is overall as good as it gets anywhere near this price.